 Welcome to the Association of Trail Riders

 Not content with having around 98% of the countryside rights of way already vehicle free, there are groups of people who are still not satisfied.
 They seem to want the entire network of thousands of miles of footpaths, bridleways and byways, to themselves.
-They want us to stop using the 2% or so we have left to use.
-We say that's unreasonable!
+They appear to be trying to stop using the 2% or so we have left to use.
+Some groups lobby local authorities to close further routes to vehicles.
+We think that's unreasonable.

 The option to walk, cycle or ride a horse without vehicle presence is already available and with a massive choice and availability of lanes.
 Motor Vehicles are a way of modern life.
 To seek to ban them from recreational pursuits, we feel is both unrealistic and unreasonable.